artbelikov/angular2-tree-diagram/README.md

 ### Usage
 - Import module in your project
-- Use tree-diagram component
+- Use tree-diagram directive
-- Pass an array of nodes and the config
+- Pass array of nodes and config
 - See example.json for more details

 ### Example